rails/rails/guides/source/security.md

 Ruby On Rails Security Guide
 ============================

 This manual describes common security problems in web applications and how to avoid them with Rails.

-After reading it, you should be familiar with:
+After reading this guide, you will know:

 * All countermeasures _that are highlighted_.
 * The concept of sessions in Rails, what to put in there and popular attack methods.